praekeltfoundation/platform-mnch/Onboarding/onboarding-part-2.md

 The content for this flow, except for navigation items and validation errors at this stage,  is stored in ContentRepo.
 The flow uses the ContentRepo API to fetch content, referencing it by slug.

+A full list of required content can be found in the Content Depencies section at the bottom of this stack.

 ## This stack updates the following contact fields

 * `onboarding_part_2`,  gets set to `incomplete` at the start of this stack, and `complete` at the end
-* `edd`, Expectede Due Date, gets set at the end of this stack after we have the EDD month and day provided by the user
+* `edd`, Expected Due Date, gets set at the end of this stack after we have the EDD month and day provided by the user

 ## Connections to other stacks

-* If the user chooses to add more children, we send them to `Onboarding: Pt 4 - Babies Info`
-* If the user selects `Not Now` at the end, we run the stack `Reminders: Schedule Onboarding Re-engagement Msg #1`
+* When the user confirms the EDD is correct by clicking `Yes, it is correct`, we start them on the `Onboarding:Pt 3 - Mother Detail` stack

 <!--
  dictionary: "config"